 that is for every unit (in this case 1 year) increase in age, the LDL will decrease by 0.09 mg/dL.

+Did not mention whether using standard error or robust standard error (1)

+Did not mention that age is continuous (1)

+Total: 1

 Is this a saturated model?
 Explain your answer.

 In this regression model we evaluated an association between age and LDL.
 Because we modeled age as a continuous variable the model is not saturated for there are infinite values for the age parameter used to predict mean serum LDL.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?